Fitzroy River Barrage (Queensland): History

 The Fitzroy River Barrage was the brainchild of Rockhampton mayor Rex Pilbeam who yearned to see the city have access to an abundant supply of water, following years of severe water restrictions.
 The concept of a barrage being constructed on the Fitzroy River was first canvassed in the 1920s.

 Prior to the construction of the barrage, the water supply for Rockhampton was obtained from a pump station at Yaamba which pumped water to a water treatment plant at Mount Charlton, near The Caves with the treated water then using gravity to flow back down to Rockhampton.
-This provided Rockhampton with 30 million litres each day.
+This provided Rockhampton with 30 ML each day.
 However, the rapid population growth during the 1950s and early 1960s, meant the amount of treated water supplied from Yaamba was becoming insufficient, prompting the concept of the Fitzroy River Barrage to be revisited.